Nina Hamnett

-Nina Hamnett (14 February 1890 – 16 December 1956) was a Welsh artist and writer, and an expert on sailors' chanteys, who became known as the Queen of Bohemia.
+Nina Hamnett (14 February 1890 – 16 December 1956) was a Welsh artist and writer, and an expert on sailors' shanties, who became known as the Queen of Bohemia.

 Early life

-Hamnett was born in Shirley House, Picton Road in the small coastal town of Tenby, Pembrokeshire, Wales.
-Her father George Hamnett was an army officer, born in Madras (now Chennai), India.
-Her mother Mary was born in St. John's, Newfoundland and Labrador.
-Nina was sent to a private boarding school at Westgate-on-Sea before moving on aged 12, to the Royal School for Daughters of Officers of the Army in Bath, Somerset from 1902 to 1905.
-Her father was dishonourably discharged from the army and took work as a taxi driver.
+Hamnett was born in the small coastal town of Tenby, Pembrokeshire, Wales, eldest of the four children of George Edward Hamnett (born 1864), a captain in the Royal Army Service Corps, and Mary Elizabeth De Blois (1863/4-1947), daughter of Captain William Edwin Archdeacon, a Royal Navy officer and cartographer.
+Hamnett was sent to a private boarding school at Westgate-on-Sea before moving on, aged 12, to the Royal School for Daughters of Officers of the Army in Bath, Somerset from 1902 to 1905.
+Her father, having been dishonourably discharged from the army, took work as a taxi driver.
 Her education had to be funded by her aunts and by a loan against a future bequest.
 From 1906 to 1907 she studied at the Pelham Art School and then at the London School of Art until 1910.
 In 1914 she went to Montparnasse, Paris to study at Marie Vassilieff's Academy.

-While studying in London she met and posed for Henri Gaudier-Brzeska who sculpted a series of nude bronzes.
+While studying in London, she met and posed for Henri Gaudier-Brzeska, who sculpted a series of nude bronzes.
 During this period she became friendly with Olivia Shakespear and Ezra Pound.
 She went on to have a love affair with Brzeska, and later with Amedeo Modigliani and Roger Fry.

 On her first night in the Bohemian community she went to the café La Rotonde where the man at the next table introduced himself as "Modigliani, painter and Jew".
 In addition to making close friends with Modigliani, Pablo Picasso, Serge Diaghilev, and Jean Cocteau, she stayed for a while at La Ruche, where many of the leading members of the avant-garde lived at the time.
 In Montparnasse in 1914 she also met her future husband, the Norwegian artist Edgar de Bergen, who later changed his name to Roald Kristian to sound less German.
-She would remain married for forty years but her relationship with her husband lasted only three years.
+She would remain married for forty years, but her relationship with her husband lasted only three years.
 In 1916 her husband was deported as an unregistered alien.

-Her work was well regarded by Walter Sickert who endeavoured to advise her on her painting but she lacked his dedication and she revelled in not taking advice.
-Sickert used her as a model and also painted her with her husband in 1915–16 in The Little Tea Party: Nina Hamnett and Roald Kristian.
+Her work was well regarded by Walter Sickert, who endeavoured to advise her on her painting, but she lacked his dedication and revelled in not taking advice.
+Sickert used her as a model, and also painted her with her husband in 1915–16 in The Little Tea Party: Nina Hamnett and Roald Kristian.